6 Mai 2026

 09:30 – 09:35 | Welcome Remarks

-Work is underway to revise the ICC Rules of Arbitration.
-This session will provide a preview of the ICC Arbitration Rules revision process, highlighting key changes and the reasoning behind them.
+The new ICC Rules of Arbitration will enter into force on 1 June 2026.
+This session will provide a preview of the new Rules, highlighting key changes and the reasoning behind them.

 10:15 – 11:15 | Panel Discussion “Dispute Resolution in International Defence Projects – Choose your Battles Wisely